lscheu2806/xlab_2020/analyses/01_pilot/README.md

 # Pilot analysis
-This folder consists of the data we got from the pilot of our experiment, raw and cleaned, as well as the corresponding plots.
+This folder contains the data we collected from the pilot of our experiment, raw and cleaned, as well as the corresponding plots and the R scripts used to preprocess and plot the data.